Ubrillo/Smart_Home_System/README.md

 ### User Authentication

 - The alarm can be turned off by entering a 4-digit code
 - If the code is incorrect:
   - The *Incorrect Code* LED turns on
 - After five incorrect attempts:
   - The system enters *blocked mode*
   - The *System Blocked* LED turns on

 ### LCD Display

 The LCD shows:

 - Current sensor readings
 - Alarm status
 - System warnings and messages

 ### SD Card Storage

-- Stores logs of events such as alarms, sensor triggers, and user actions using SPI protocol
+- Stores logs of events such as alarms, sensor triggers, and user actions using the SPI protocol

 ### Audio Playback

 - Plays a welcome audio message on startup

 ---